WalletWasabi/WasabiDoc/docs/building-wasabi/CodingConventions.md

 	.DisposeWith(Disposables);
 ```

-**DO NOT** dispose your subscription if a component exposes an event and also subscribes to it itself.
+**DO NOT** dispose Your subscription if a component exposes an event and also subscribes to it itself.
 That's because the subscription is manifested as the component having a reference to itself.
 Same is true with Rx.
-If you're a VM and you e.g. WhenAnyValue against your own property, there's no need to clean that up because that is manifested as the VM having a reference to itself.
+If You're a VM and You e.g. WhenAnyValue against Your own property, there's no need to clean that up because that is manifested as the VM having a reference to itself.

 ```cs
 this.WhenAnyValue(...)